Course Catalog

 5 units

 During the third quarter of this first-year sequence, students learn to talk about historical events, to formulate hypothetical scenarios, to express wishes, desires, doubts, and opinions, and to discuss more abstract topics (e.g., immigration, work, politics).
-(Formerly Instruction in the Italian Language.)
-Prerequisite(s): course 2 or placement by examination.
+Prerequisite(s): ITAL 2 or placement by assessment.

 ITAL 4